 Many amateur chess players often make the mistake of not castling early.
 And if you want to win each of your chess games, this is a strategy that needs to become part of your game.
 Castling early is very effective as it moves this chess piece far from the chessboard’s center while simultaneously protecting your King.
 It also activates the rooks and prepares them to enter the game, enabling you to control the open files and back rank.

-Castling early is the early chess strategy that improves two chess pieces immediately.
+Castling early is a chess strategy that improves two chess pieces immediately.

 6. Ensure Your Opening Moves Are Good